lingan7/key-value-data-store/README.md

 Build a file-based key-value data store that supports the basic CRD (create, read, and delete) operations.
 This data store is meant to be used as a local storage for one single process on one laptop.
 The data store must be exposed as a library to clients that can instantiate a class and work with the data store.

+SPECIFICATIONS:
+    1.Python and Spyder Software is needed.
+    2.No specific OS is required.

 The data store will support the following functional requirements.